jed/rndr.me/README.md

 Note that `port-number` is optional, and if omitted will default to the `PORT` environment variable, or `80` if none exists.

 The server exposes a single root endpoint at `/`.
-It returned generated HTML based on the following parameters:
+It returns generated html, based on the following parameters:

 - `href`: The url to be rendered.
 This is required, and must be fully qualified.
 - `max_time`: The maximum number of milliseconds until render.
-Any windows not already rendered by event will be rendered once this elapses.
+Any windows not already rendered by the `ready_event` will be rendered once this elapses.
 This is optional, and `30000` by default (30 seconds).
 - `max_bytes`: The maximum number of incoming bytes.
 Any windows that load more than this value will return an error without rendering.
 This is optional, and `1048576` by default (1 MiB).
 - `load_images`: This can be specified to any value to load document images.
 This is optional, and omitted by default.
 - `ready_event`: This is the name of the `window` event that triggers render.
 This is optional, and `load` by default.
-To specify when rendering occurs, such as when the DOM is not ready to be rendered until after `window.onload`, trigger a DOM event manually as follows:
+To specify when rendering occurs, such as when the DOM is not ready to be rendered until after `window.onload`, trigger a DOM event manually, such as follows (using jQuery in this case):

 ```javascript
 jQuery.getJSON("http://api.myapp.com", function(data) {